iyeoda/ianyeo-com/blog/2025-01-01-leadership-lessons-from-scaling-proptech.md

 title: "Leadership Lessons from Scaling a PropTech Startup to 470% Growth"
 date: "2025-01-01"
 category: "Leadership"
-excerpt: "Key insights from building and scaling Operance from concept to acquisition, including the strategic decisions that drove 470% revenue growth and lessons learned along the way."
+excerpt: "Key insights from my experience as CEO building and scaling a PropTech company from concept to acquisition, including the strategic decisions that drove 470% revenue growth."
 ---

 # Leadership Lessons from Scaling a PropTech Startup to 470% Growth

-Building Operance from a startup concept to a successful acquisition taught me invaluable lessons about leadership, strategic decision-making, and the unique challenges of scaling in the PropTech space.
-Here are the key insights that shaped our journey to 470% revenue growth.
+During my tenure as CEO of Operance (2016-2025), I had the privilege of building the company from a startup concept to a successful acquisition.
+This journey taught me invaluable lessons about leadership, strategic decision-making, and the unique challenges of scaling in the PropTech space.
+Here are the key insights that shaped our path to 470% revenue growth.

 ## The Foundation: Vision-Driven Leadership